MCP

 Four guarantees, enforced in code.

-These are the properties the adapter tests hold true — they are the reason to use the server instead of fetching the JSON yourself.
+These are the properties the adapter tests hold true — the reason to use the server instead of fetching the JSON yourself.

 Read-only

-Neither server writes the corpus.
-The ATLAS refresh (sync) is a separate, review-gated CLI step — it is not exposed as a tool.
+The server never writes the corpus.
+The ATLAS refresh (sync) is a separate, review-gated CLI step — not exposed as a tool.

 Provenance on every reply

-Each response carries its source: the ATLAS release tag / graph checksum plus each object's canonical atlas.mitre.org or object URL.
+Each response carries its source: the corpus version, ATLAS release tag / graph checksum / artifact SHAs, and canonical object URLs.

 Substance, not headers

-Results carry description snippets, control names, validation objectives, evidence, and links — so an agent can act without a second round-trip.
+Results carry description snippets, control names, validation objectives, evidence, incidents, vendors, and links — so an agent can act without a second round-trip.

 Run from the apeiris-control-core repo root, then point an MCP client at the process:

-get_technique / get_mitigation / get_tactic / get_case_studyOne object by id (type-checked — asking get_mitigation for a technique id returns not_found), with description, links, and tactic context.
+get_technique / get_mitigation / get_tactic / get_case_studyOne pinned ATLAS object by id (type-checked), with description, links, tactic context.

 searchFull-text across all object kinds; results carry description snippets + urls.